 How To Be Antiracist

-A deep dive into understanding racism in ourselves and in America, and what we can do about it.
-Through reading, film viewing, and group discussion, explore the history and consequences of systemic racism, and discover how we can become ANTIRACISTS: agents of healing, justice, and reconciliation, individually and collectively.
+During June and July, 2020, Salem members and friends from around the U.S. gathered online for a 6-week series designed to deepen our understanding of racism in ourselves and in America, and learn what we can do about it.
+Through reading, film viewing, and discussion, the group explored the history and consequences of systemic racism, and discovered how to become ANTIRACISTS: active agents of healing, justice, reconciliation, and dismantling racism, individually and collectively.

 MORE READING & FILMS